 If you were previously married, the chances are that child maintenance payments were included in the court order alongside other proceedings during the divorce.
 Having a formal arrangement in place will typically improve the choice of lender that is willing to consider income maintenance in a mortgage application.

 If you’re unmarried and / or decided on an informal arrangement regarding maintenance payments with your ex-partner, it can be more difficult to provide lenders with adequate proof of this ongoing source of income.
-Some providers may ask you to make further arrangements via the CMS in order to fulfill their requirements.
+Some providers may ask you to make further arrangements via the CMS in order to fulfil their requirements.

 That being said, some lenders are happy to accept a track record of payments, evidenced through bank statements.
 If an informal arrangement is working for you, a broker can suggest which lenders are the most flexible when it comes to submitting proof of income.